unixnme/model_builder/README.md

 ```

 ### Supported layers
-all pytorch default layers from torch.nn <br>
+all pytorch default layers from torch.nn with the exact same params<br>
 Reshape(*channels) will reshape the output to (B, *channels)